oJotaaa/github-actions-course/README.md

-Repository containeing all examples and notes for the GitHub Actions Course
+Repository containeing all examples and notes for the GitHub Actions Course.
+Edited.